How To Hem Those Too-Long Pants On Your Own

 Everyone has had those instances where you have only a short notice of time before an important date, interview, or a simple catch-up with friends.
 You have the perfect pair of pants for the occasion, but they are too long for you.
 Thankfully, you only need to take a quick drive to the drugstore to solve this at a moment's notice.

 One of the fastest ways to hem your pants is using a fashion hem tape that's available either on Amazon or from your local drugstore.
-Use this tape by placing it on your folded seam, dampening the surface part of your pant or jean, and ironing over the surface.
+Use this tape by placing it on your folded seam, dampening the surface part of your pants or jeans, and ironing over the surface.
 The heat of the iron activates the bonding tape and keeps it in its place.
-With this tape only costing $6 as of October 2022, and with over four stars out of five on Amazon, it's a safe bet for a quick emergency.
+With this tape only costing $6 and sporting a 4.3 out of five-star ranking on Amazon, it's a safe bet for a quick emergency.

 If you don't have an iron, you can also find a double-sided sticky tape that you can use to shorten the hem of your pants without heat.
-From Amazon, you can grab this double-sided sticky tape with over four stars out of five and around 24,000 reviews.
+From Amazon, you can grab this double-sided sticky tape with over four out of five stars and over 38,000 reviews.
 Although you can hem your pants in less than five minutes with this method, beware that placing the sticky tape on thin fabric may cause it to weigh down and unravel throughout the day.

 Long-term solutions for your pants